Leyte (province): Government

+House of Representatives

 Economy

 The economy of Leyte is a mixed agriculture, fishing, industrial, energy and mining.
 Rice is farmed in the lowland plains areas specifically those around Tacloban, while coconut farming, is the main cash crop in upland and mountainous areas.
 Sugarcane plantation is no. 1 produce in Ormoc City.
 Since Leyte is an island province, fishing is a major source of livelihood among coastal residents.

 The province is the site of the largest geothermal power plant in Asia, making it one of the resource-rich provinces of the Philippines.
-Excess energy of the numerous powerplants in the geothermal valley that generate electricity is supplied to the national grid that adds to the energy demand in Luzon and Mindanao.
+Excess energy of the numerous power plants in the geothermal valley that generate electricity is supplied to the national grid that adds to the energy demand in Luzon and Mindanao.
 Mining industry has started to pick up in the province with the exploration in MacArthur.
 The iron smelting in Isabel has been operational for more than 20 years since its inception.

 Leyte ICT Park

 The Leyte Information Communications Technology (ICT) Park is one of the economic zones approved by the Philippine Economic Zone Authority (PEZA).
-Located at Pawing, Palo, Leyte, the 6.8 facility hosts two business process outsourcing (BPO) companies, namely, the Expert Global Solutions (EGS) Company (formerly APAC Customer Services, Inc.) and ACUDATA, Inc. (a financial and data services BPO).
+Located in Pawing, Palo, Leyte, the 6.8 facility hosts two business process outsourcing (BPO) companies, namely, the Expert Global Solutions (EGS) Company (formerly APAC Customer Services, Inc.) and ACUDATA, Inc. (a financial and data services BPO).
 However, EGS decided to fully close its operations after its facility was destroyed by Typhoon Haiyan in 2013.

 Leyte is emerging to be an ICT-BPO Hub for Eastern Visayas.